lumiata/tech_blog/README.md

 ## Blog Posts
 - <a href="https://medium.com/lumiata/cross-validation-for-imbalanced-datasets-9d203ba47e8"> Cross-Validation for Imbalanced Datasets</a>, by Anusha Mohan
 - <a href="https://medium.com/lumiata/the-dependency-inversion-principle-an-application-in-airflow-pipelines-8f8ffbd2d274"> The Dependency Inversion Principle: an Application in Airflow Pipelines</a>, by Renzo Frigato
-- <a href=""> Optimizing Individual-Level Models for Group Level Predictions</a>, by Hilaf Hasson
+- <a href="https://medium.com/lumiata/optimizing-individual-level-models-for-group-level-predictions-655243e88344"> Optimizing Individual-Level Models for Group-Level Predictions</a>, by Hilaf Hasson